 3. Swish with Salt Water

-Once your mouth has cooled off, the U.S. National Library of Medicine suggests rinsing with a warm salt water mix.
-Add 1/8 teaspoon of salt to an 8-ounce glass of warm water, swish it around in your mouth gently and then spit it out.
+Once your mouth has cooled off, rinse it with a warm salt water mix.
+Add 1/8 teaspoon of salt to a 250 ml glass of warm water, swish it around in your mouth gently and then spit it out.
 Salt is a natural antiseptic that can reduce swelling and pain, ultimately relieving your burn symptoms.

 Sugar is a little-known pain reliever available in your own pantry.
-A spoonful may help the medicine go down, but a tiny sprinkle over the tongue can also dull the pain when you've burned your tongue, according to Healthline.
+A spoonful may help the medicine go down, but a tiny sprinkle over the tongue can also dull the pain when you've burned your tongue.
 Drizzle some sugar over your tongue, let it dissolve and feel it work – but be conservative with your portions, as it isn't nearly as good for your teeth.
-Honey is another delicious burn cure, used in countries like India for its antibacterial properties to speed the healing process against ulcers, as explained by the National Institutes of Health (NIH).
+Honey is another delicious burn cure, used in countries like India for its antibacterial properties to speed the healing process against ulcers.

 5. Take a Chill Pill

 When all of the above suggestions fail to provide you the relief you need, there's always your standard over-the-counter pain medication.
 Take your recommended dosage of acetaminophen or ibuprofen to treat the inflammation.
-Keep in mind hot foods can do a number on your teeth's surfaces, as well, so to allow your burned tongue to fully heal, use a toothbrush with extra soft bristles such as the Colgate® 360°® Enamel Health™ Sensitive, which is extra gentle on your mouth's soft tissue while caring for your enamel.
+Keep in mind hot foods can do a number on your teeth's surfaces, as well, so to allow your burned tongue to fully heal and use a toothbrush with extra soft bristles.

 If you're unsure of the cause of your burning tongue symptoms, or they just don't seem to go away, check with your dentist to rule out burning tongue syndrome, which is a chronic problem.